josephgit10/josephgit10/README.md

 ## 🌟 Experience
 - **Void Robotics (Intern):** Improved waypoint navigation for TurtleBot3 simulations and resolved testing suite failures.
 - **Defense Research and Development Organization (DRDO, Intern):** Designed and prototyped a remote-controlled weapon mount system, demonstrating proficiency in CAD and mechatronics.

+## 🎸 Beyond Robotics
+When I'm not working on robotics projects, you’ll likely find me playing music!
+I enjoy the guitar, recorder, and clarinet, and exploring different music genres is one of my favorite pastimes.

 ## 📫 Let's Connect
 - **LinkedIn:** [linkedin.com/in/joseph-thomas10](https://www.linkedin.com/in/joseph-thomas10)